 The New Brunswick Community Land Trust was formally established in 1995, offering farmland and woodlot owners the opportunity to limit or restrict certain land use practices on their land through land Trust mechanisms.

 Through the late 1990’s and into the early 2000’s, the NBCLT continued to function but did not launch any land projects.
-In 2002, the NBCLT gained seed funding from the New Brunswick Environmental Trust Fund and hired staff to initiate work on a conservation easement on a working woodlot.
+In 2002, the NBCLT received funding from the New Brunswick Environmental Trust Fund, and hired staff to initiate work on a conservation easement on a working woodlot.
 Marc Spence and Ghita Levin became the first woodlot owners in New Brunswick to move forward with developing a conservation easement that focused on maintaining a sustainable harvest level at its foundation.

-Today, the organization holds easements on over 1000 acres and performs yearly reviews of those easements to ensure ecological management practices are upheld in perpetuity.
-As the only organization in New Brunswick holding and stewarding easements on working lands, a non-traditional area of conservation, the NBCLT offers a valuable service to the province’s rural economy while also filling an important niche in the larger conservation ecosystem.
-Currently however the NBCLT receives more easement proposals than it has the capacity to steward.
+Today, the organization holds easements on over 1000 acres and performs yearly monitoring of those easements to ensure ecological management practices are upheld in perpetuity.
+As the primary organization in New Brunswick holding and stewarding easements on working lands, a non-traditional area of conservation, the NBCLT offers a valuable service to the province’s rural economy while also filling an important niche in the larger conservation ecosystem.